maniospas/Blombly/docs/setup.md

 <br>

-Those files are normally compressed with zlib, but you can save them in human readable form with the `--text` option; they can be executed normally regardless on whether they are compressed or or not.
+Those files are normally compressed with zlib, but you can save them in human readable form with the `--text` option.
+They are executed normally regardless on whether they are compressed or or not.
 Below are example contents of such a file, where lines starting with `%` contain debugging info and can be ignored.
 The rest of the file contains space-separated